mbullock-va/mbullock-va.github.io/_drafts/rate-limit-workflows-in-go.md

 ---
 # Rate Limiting Workflows in Go

 The simplicity of Go's concurrency paradigms contribute to making it an extremely powerful language.
 But with great power comes great responsibility, right?
-Spinning up to many go routines to quickly can easily overwhelm your upstream resources which may result in catastrophic outages.
+Spinning up too many go routines too quickly can easily overwhelm your upstream resources which may result in catastrophic outages.

 Consider the following example:
 ```